pallets/website/content/ecosystem.md

 ## Transferring a Project

-If you maintain a well-known extension that of a Pallets library, and need assistance with that effort, you can transfer the project to Pallets-Eco.
+If you maintain a well-known library that extends or is adjacent to a Pallets library, and need assistance with that effort, you can transfer the project to Pallets-Eco.

 After joining the organization, you can use [GitHub's transfer feature] to transfer the repository to the Pallets-Eco organization.
 You'll retain access, and the other organization members will gain access.
 Only trusted users can make releases, so you don't have to worry about security issues.

+You'll also need to transfer the project on PyPI, Test PyPI, Read the Docs, and any other services related to maintenance of the project.
+You can transfer PyPI, Test PyPI, and Read the Docs to the Pallets lead maintainer, whose username is `davidism` on those platforms.
+For other services, please coordinate with us on Discord.

 [GitHub's transfer feature]: https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository